csparks113/Morse-Code-App/docs/refactor-notes.md

 - Rebuilt `scripts/analyze-logcat.ps1` to parse the JSON payloads, correlate `playMorse.symbol` events, and compute channel deltas; fresh runs on `docs/logs/console-replay-20251011-122422-play-pattern.txt` and `docs/logs/send-freeform-20251011-133848-sweep.txt` confirm audio->flash 17 ms / 4.7 ms means with native delays staying inside 86 ms / 57 ms p95.
 - Added an 8 ms scheduling lead inside `services/outputs/defaultOutputsService.flashPulse` so developer-console flash pulses start slightly earlier on the monotonic timeline, targeting tighter audio->flash alignment.
 - Wired `audioStartMs` through the replay path so flash pulses align with the Nitro audio clock before falling back to timeline offsets.
+- Added guardrails around audio-start scheduling (minimum headroom, native skew/age checks, timeline fallback) so we only align to native audio when we have fresh headroom instead of slipping into the 16:12 regression.
+- Added a JS compensation prototype (`audioStartCompensationMs` inside `defaultOutputsService.flashPulse`) that subtracts missing headroom when the guard trips, giving timers an extra (up to 40 ms) lead while we explore native-side batching.
+- Instrumented native playback to expose `expectedTimestampMs`, `startSkewMs`, `batchElapsedMs`, and `ageMs` (see `outputs-native/android/c++/OutputsAudio.cpp` + `utils/audio.ts` + `services/outputs/defaultOutputsService.ts`) so analyzer traces can correlate spike clusters with JS timer skew.

 ## Completed (2025-10-09)